mbroedl/atom-wordnet/README.md

 ## Potential Future Improvements

+* search for a word based on the selection
+* fuzzy search + suggestions for words under cursor
 * a helper-pane showing a definition for the word currently under the cursor
 * automatic expansion of the currently typed word in the wordnet-search
-* configurable fields from the wordnet database
+* use user-defined fields from the wordnet database
+* display categorisation, similar-to or antonyms
 * part-of-speech guessing to only show relevant words
 * integrate with other packages using the `natural` package and therefore having a wordnet-copy already